animesh/theImagingSource/README.md

         paginate_path: /page:num/
         ```

-    _Alternatively, you can copy all of your posts over to a newly created  repository created from the fastpages template._
+    _Alternatively, you can copy all of your posts over to a newly created  repository created from the theImagingSource template._

 - `default_badges`: By default GitHub, Binder, and Colab badges will show up on notebook blog posts.
 You can adjust these defaults by setting the appropriate value in `default_badges` to false.
 For example, if you wanted to turn Binder badges off by default, you would change `default_badges` to this: